Configure a Data Preparation Process

 , review the summary of your data preparation process, and click .Tip

-From the Workflow Editor, drag a Data Preparation (Data Catalog) process onto your workflow editor.
+From the Workflow Editor, drag an Import Asset Data Catalog Source process onto your workflow editor.

-Select a table you want to declare as the data source.
+Select an asset you want to declare as the data source.

 Click Next.
 The Source Details step is displayed.